Sign up for a Microsoft 365 Business Standard subscription

 Applies to: Existing subscribers of Microsoft 365 Business Standard who previously purchased using Simplified Sign-up mode.

-Should you choose not to accept the updated terms for Simplified Sign Up or to add a business domain, your subscription will not automatically renew, and at the end of your current subscription contract, you will lose access to the Office apps.
+Should you choose not to accept the updated terms for Simplified Sign Up or to add a business domain, your subscription will not automatically renew, and at the end of your current subscription contract, you'll lose access to the Office apps.
 Your OneDrive data will be retained for 90 days for you to make copies of it, and then it will be deleted.

 Frequently asked questions